ilhaaamn/service-management-microservices/README.md

 A Microservice for managing Phone Service Counter queue and business process.

+List of Services:

+1. EurekaServer -> A Eureka Server for Managing Available Microservices
+2. ServiceManagement -> A Microservice for Master Data API to handle CRUD to master data
+3. ServiceManagementCoreV2 -> A Microservice for handling data modification and process logic.

 # How To Run and Use

 1. Run EurekaServer -> Eureka Dashboard can be accessed using http://localhost:8761